majestyz3/TS-Agility/docs/class1/lab3/module3.rst

 Lab 3 – Getting Familiar With Postman
 -----------------------------------

-In this lab we will setup Postman, an API Development tool that will allow us to structure our API calls and interact with our BIG-IP.
+In this lab section we are introducing Postman, an API Development Environment that helps us structure API calls.
+We will send GET requests to obtain the RPM package that shows details of the API.
-We will use Postman to query our BIG-IP's status and details of the RPM files needed to use and interact with the AS3 RESTful API.

 ------------------------------------------------